Nstamour-art/XogotDocs/Documentation.docc/Manual/best_practices/data_preferences.md

 ordered-aware search algorithm.

-- Op: Must iterate through array and compare values until one finds a match.

 Performance is also dependent on whether one needs an exhaustive search.

 - Performance is also dependent on whether one needs an exhaustive search.